romeric/Fastor/README.md

 Notice that by compiling with the same flags, it is meant that the compiler is permitted to auto-vectorise the C/tran code as well.
 The real performance of Fastor comes from the fact, that when a Voigt transformation is requested, Fastor does not compute the elements which are not needed.
 ### The tensor cross product and its associated algebra
-If not the main, one of the main motivations behind developing Fastor has been the recently introduced tensor cross product by [Bonet et. al.](http://dx.doi.org/10.1016/j.ijsolstr.2015.12.030) and its associated algebra, in the context of nonlinear solid mechanics which can significantly reduce the amount algebra involved in consistent linearisation of functionals which are forbiddingly complex to derive using the classical approach.
+Building upon its domain specific features, Fastor implements the tensor cross product family of algebra recently introduced by [Bonet et. al.](http://dx.doi.org/10.1016/j.ijsolstr.2015.12.030) in the context of nonlinear solid mechanics which can significantly reduce the amount algebra involved in consistent linearisation of functionals which are forbiddingly complex to derive using the classical approach.
 The tensor cross product of two second order tensors is defined as `C_iI = e_ijk*e_IJK*A_jJ*b_kK` where `e` is the third order permutation tensor.
 As can be seen this product is O(n^6) in computational complexity (furthermore a cross product is essentially defined in 3-dimensional space i.e. perfectly suitable for stack allocation).
 Using Fastor the equivalent code is only 81 SSE intrinsics
 ~~~c++
 // A and B are second order tensors
 using Fastor::LeviCivita_pd;